Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Set-MsolDirSyncEnabled.md

 The **Set-MsolDirSyncEnabled** cmdlet turns directory synchronization on or off for a company.

 >[!IMPORTANT]
->Once you have disabled DirSync through this cmdlet it may take 72 hours for deactivation to be completed.
-The time depends on the number of objects that are in your cloud service subscription account. **You cannot cancel the disable action**, it will need to complete before you can take any other action, including re-enabling of DirSync.
+>Once DirSync is disabled through this cmdlet, it may take 72 hours for deactivation to be completed.
+The time depends on the number of objects that are in your cloud service subscription account. **You cannot cancel the disable action**.
+It will need to complete before you can take any other action, including re-enabling of DirSync.
 If you choose to re-enable DirSync, a full synchronization of your synced objects will happen.
 This may take a considerable time depending on the number of objects in your Active Directory.

 >[!NOTE]
->If you have disabled DirSync and then decide to re-enable DirSync, and if you had previously enabled the DirSync feature BlockCloudObjectTakeoverThroughHardMatch, OnPrem to cloud object takeover/update will be blocked for all objects which were mastered in Active Directory before.
-If this is the case and you want to resume syncing Active Directory mastered obejcts with Azure AD then you will need to set BlockCloudObjectTakeoverThroughHardMatch feature to false.
-You can read more about the DirSync features in [this article](https://docs.microsoft.com/powershell/module/msonline/set-msoldirsyncfeature?view=azureadps-1.0#example-3--block-cloud-object-takeover-through-hard-matching-for-the-tenant.md)
+>If DirSync is disabled and you decide to re-enable it, and the BlockCloudObjectTakeoverThroughHardMatch feature is enabled, OnPrem to cloud object takeover/update will be blocked for all objects mastered in the Active Directory.
+If this is the case and you want to resume syncing Active Directory mastered objects with Azure AD, set **BlockCloudObjectTakeoverThroughHardMatch** feature to false.
+You can read more about the DirSync features in [this article](Set-MsolDirSyncFeature.md).

 ## EXAMPLES